 CAN MY EX AND I CREATE OUR OWN CHILD CUSTODY AND CHILD SUPPORT AGREEMENT?

-It is a common set of questions: can parents create their own agreements outside of court regarding child support and visitation; and can these agreements be made enforceable?
-As is often the case when addressing family law related questions, the answer depends on the circumstances.
-We will address this question in the context of both visitation, and support, here.
+It is a standard set of questions: can parents create their own agreements outside of court regarding child support and visitation, and can these agreements be made enforceable?
+As is often the case with family law questions, the answer depends on the circumstances.
+We will address this question in the context of both visitation and support here.

 Child Custody/Visitation Agreement